The semiclassical zeta function for geodesic flows on negatively curved manifolds: Comments

-For the case of discrete dynamical systems, the Artin-Masur zeta functions is special because the corresponding transfer operators commute with the exterior derivatives $d$.
-If we consider other types of (Ruelle) zeta functions, the corresponding transfer operator will not have this property and hence the structure of the zeta functions will be much more complicated.
-So, also in the case of flows, we have to choose a "good" zeta function carefully when we consider about the cohomological argument, although we do not know whether there do exists a "good" one.
+Note that the Artin-Masur zeta functions was special because the corresponding transfer operators commute with the exterior derivatives $d$.
+Indeed, if we consider other (Ruelle) zeta functions, the corresponding transfer operator will not have this property and hence the structure of the zeta functions will be much more complicated.
+The similar will be true in the case of Anosov flows, so that we will have to choose a ``good" dynamical zeta function, although we do not know whether there do exists such choice.
 For instance, let us consider the Smale's zeta function $Z(s)$.
-As is presented in \cite{GLP12} and in many other places, it is expressed using the Atiyah-Bott trace as follows.
+As is presented in \cite{GLP12} (and in many other places), it is expressed as follows.
 Let $f^t:M\to M$ be a contact Anosov flow.
-Let $\Omega^{k}_{\perp}(M)$ be the space of $k$-forms on $M$ which vanishe for the generating vector field of the flow.
-If we write $d_k(s)$ for the dynamical Fredholm determinant of the natural (push-forward) action of the flow on $\Omega^{k}_{\perp}(M)$, we have
+Let $\Omega^{k}_{\perp}(M)$ be the space of $k$-forms on $M$ which vanish for the generating vector field of the flow.
+If we write $d^{\perp}_k(s)$ for the dynamical Fredholm determinant of the natural (push-forward) action of the flow on $\Omega^{k}_{\perp}(M)$, we have $Z(s)=\prod_{k=0}^{2d} (d^{\perp}_k(s))^{(-1)^k}$.
 But, unfortunately, the exterior derivative $d$ does not preserves the space $\Omega^{k}_{\perp}\subset \Omega^k(M)$.
-This is one reason that we can not apply cohomological argument to the zeta function $Z(s)$.
+This is one reason why we can not apply the cohomological argument to the zeta function $Z(s)$.
 (Of course there is possibility that some better expression of the zeta function $Z(s)$ works.)